-When dealing with a probate property in USA, you may have many questions you would like to have answered.
+When dealing with a probate property in Stockton, you may have many questions you would like to have answered.
 Below, we offer some information about probate properties as well as ways to handle them.

 What Is Probate?